Information Technology Use Policy - Staff & Other Authorised Users

 Monash owns copyright in all e-mail correspondence created by members of its staff in relation to their employment duties, excepting correspondence created by academic staff in respect to their research or being conducted in accordance with the University's Paid Outside Work Policy.

 Copyright in work-related email will not be infringed by forwarding a message to another staff member or interested party (such as a consultant providing services to Monash) on a need-to-know basis.
 However, care must be taken if an email contains personal information.
-Under the Information Privacy Act 2000 (Vic), "Personal Information means information or an opinion, whether true or not, about a person whose identity is apparent".
+Under the Privacy and Data Protection Act 2014 No.60 (VIC), "Personal Information means information or an opinion, whether true or not, about a person whose identity is apparent".
 This kind of information must not be forwarded or copied without prior permission from the person who is the subject of the personal information.

 Copyright in a personal/non-work related e-mail belongs to the writer of the message.
 A personal e-mail must never be copied or forwarded without permission of the writer.